 I wasn’t ready.
 Clearly.
 But I sucked it up and headed to the patio, where… there were, again… SO MANY PEOPLE.
 I literally held my breath as I made my way to the corner table where my friend was waving madly.

-No hugs hello (which is fine), I sat and pulled my chair a little further away from the table.
+No hugs hello were expected or given.
+The new norm, I imagine, for quite some time.
+I sat and pulled my chair a little further from the table.

-We spent a good 90 minutes there, me drinking my NA beer and water while keeping a close eye on all the people coming and going from the patio.
+We spent a good 90 minutes there, me drinking my (smuggled in) NA beer and water while keeping a close eye on all the people coming and going around me.
 It honestly was not fun.
 Not one bit of it.
 I enjoyed seeing her, of course, but I spent the whole time feeling anxious.
 And I know it has a lot to do with the current environment we’re in with this goddamn coronavirus, but I haven’t felt that stressed in a long time.

 I’m not ready.